noahvogt/slidegen/README.md

 - add tests
 - use smarter multi slide splitter algorithm: either by pattern recognition like line matching or rhymes of the last word or by incorporating some sort of sub-song-structures in the body.
 - add warnings that indicate potential problems with rclone syncing
-- Use obs websocket connection, cleaner that transition hotkeys.
-Also to deprecate pyautogui.
 - add (semantic) versioning, maybe even display on program run as text
 - add not-yet-public streaming workflow scripts
 - for sermon segment generating: Check if file duration and type roughly match the target to avoid useless regenerating.
 Also, parallelization.
-- make multiplatform ejecting of cd drives possible
+- make multiplatform ejecting of cd drives possible / fix win32 popup after ejecting
 - fix cd recording edge cases when:
     - a new day starts during the recording
     - changing timezone